| Nov 05 2019

 That’s how you start selling your products and services.

-More and more Aussie businesses are shifting to social media because of its ability to generate ROI, and the ability to spend less to earn more.
+This increase is reflected in real-world examples with more and more Aussie businesses shifting to social media due to the ability to generate ROI, and the ability to spend less to earn more.

 We have clients who spend $100 a day because it matches their ambition.